RomainD91/Project-ML-Customer-Churn-Prediction/README.md

 ## TECHNIQUES AND LIBRARIES USED:
 - Data Acquisition: CSV import with **Pandas**
-- Data Analytics: Exploratory data analysis (EDA) to understand patterns and relationships
+- Data Analytics: Exploratory data analysis to understand patterns and relationships
 - Data Visualization: **Seaborn, Matplotlib and Plotply**
 - Data Preprocessing: Cleaning, encoding, and scaling with **Scikit Learn**, **Numpy** and **Scipy**
 - Data Engineering: Feature creation, selection, and imputation